RR Lyrae From Binary Evolution: Abundant, Young and Metal-Rich

-We draw the binary companion masses from a uniform distribution in $q^{-1}$ \citep{Raghavan2010}, where $q\equiv M_{\rm primary}/M_{\rm secondary}$ in the range between $0$ and $3$, which fully encloses the binaries for which mass transfer proceeds stably.
-In comparison, all the binaries with $q>3$ experience a common envelope phase.
-In this case, the binary companion and the core of the giant spiral into a short-period orbit ($P_{\rm post-CE}\lesssim 5\,{\rm d}$).
-For such post-common envelope systems, the core gets stripped so much that no HB star (and hence no RR Lyrae) can be produced, consistently with the lack of observed HB stars with short-period companions, e.g. Vos et al. 2022 (in prep).
+To model binary-made RR Lyrae, we draw the companion masses from a uniform distribution in $q^{-1}$ \citep{Raghavan2010}, where $q\equiv M_{\rm primary}/M_{\rm secondary}$ in the range between $1$ and $3$, which fully encloses the binaries for which mass transfer proceeds stably.
+In comparison, all the interacting binaries with $q>3$ experience a common envelope phase.
+In this case, the binary companion and the giant’s core spiral into a short-period orbit ($P_{\rm post-CE}\lesssim 5\,{\rm d}$).
+For such post-common envelope systems, the core gets stripped so much that no HB star (and hence no RR Lyrae) can be produced, consistently with the lack of observed HB stars with short-period companions, e.g. Vos et al. 2024 (in prep).
+To model single-made binary RR Lyrae, we draw from the full range of $q$.
 We draw the binary orbital periods from the suitable log-uniform distribution from \cite{Abt1983} for close binaries with periods between $1$ and $10^4\,{\rm d}$.
 We then select the binaries in the mentioned $100$~--~$700\,{\rm d}$ period range for detailed simulation.
-We assumed circular orbits for all the simulated binaries since red giants typically circularise by tides by the time they overflow the Roche lobe \citep{Vos2015}.
-Finally, to associate each single or binary star with the stellar mass it represents in the Galaxy, we used the total binary fraction of $0.45$ and the close binary fraction (the fraction of binaries that have their period in the range of $1$~--~$10^4\,{\rm d}$) equal to $0.25$ (\citealt{Moe2019}, see also \citealt{Li22MB}).
+For binary-made RR Lyrae progenitors, we assumed constant zero eccentricities for all the simulated binaries since red giants typically circularise by tides by the time they begin to overflow the Roche lobe \citep{Vos2015}.
+Finally, to associate each single or binary star with the stellar mass it represents in the Galaxy, we used the total binary fraction of $0.45$ and the close binary fraction (the fraction of binaries that have their orbital periods in the range of $1$~--~$10^4\,{\rm d}$) equal to $0.25$, which corresponds to the mean metallicity of the field $[{\rm Fe}/{\rm H}]\approx -0.2$ (\citealt{Moe2019}, see also \citealt{Mazzola20} and \citealt{Li22MB}).